velovelovelo/Nulink/README.md

 Dont forget to backup your Seed!

 ### Run the worker
-Before running the worker make sure you have tBNB,you can tBNB in here(https://www.bnbchain.org/en/testnet-faucet)
+Before running the worker make sure you have tBNB,you can get tBNB in here(https://www.bnbchain.org/en/testnet-faucet)

 ### Run Worker
 ```